 The Board is responsible for the other information.
-The other information obtained at the date of our report is the Statement of Responsibility, Members of the Board, Statement of Variance, Evaluation and analysis of the School's students' progress and achievement, How we have given effect to Te Tiriti o Waitangi, Statement of Compliance with employment policy and Statement of Kiwisport funding, but does not include the financial statements, and our auditor's report thereon.
+The other information obtained at the date of our report are as follows; Statement of Responsibility, Members of the board, Statement of Variance, Evaluation of the School's Students' Progress and Achievement, Report on How the School has Given Effect to Te Tiriti o Waitangi, Statement of Compliance with Employment Policy and Kiwisport statement, but does not include the financial statements and our auditor's report thereon.